Are you over 21?

 2020

-Crikey IPA is named the Best North American Beer at the 2020 Brussels Beer Challenge and we begin brewing beer in the UK, allowing Adam's family to drink fresh Reuben's Brews whenever they want.
+Crikey IPA is named the Best North American Beer at the 2020 Brussels Beer Challenge.

 2022

-We celebrate 10 years of glass backwards brewing with a day-long block party that draws a crowd of about 4,000 people!
+We celebrated 10 years of glass backwards brewing with a day-long block party that draws a crowd of about 4,000 people!

 ignore